 require a different cultivar to provide pollen.

-Years before fruiting: One, but number and quality of apples
+Years before fruiting: One, but the number and quality of apples

-Months for fruit to ripen: 2.3-7, depending on cultivar.
+Months for fruit to ripen: 2.3-7, depending on the cultivar.

-Storage after harvest: Depending on cultivar, 2 weeks to 1 year
+Storage after harvest: Depending on the cultivar, 2 weeks to 1 year

 Leaves: Yellow green to dark green, ovate to lanceolate shaped,

 Stems: Trunk bark reddish gray, thin, irregularly fissured.

 Roots: The tree is usually grafted onto a rootstock that is pest

 and disease resistant.
 The rootstock reduces the height of the tree to 3-15', making the apples easier